Published : 07.31.2019

 And the list goes on and on.
 The Capital One issue seems to have leveraged a direct path (external IP -> configured role -> APIs) but given time, an attacker will explore all possible paths to escalate privilege, and this must be modeled by organizations to understand the actual blast radius of any resource, identity, or role.
 Security architecture teams must be relentlessly hard on DevOps teams creating too many identities that workloads can ‘assume.’

-You have 10's of thousands of compute instances, 1000's of data stores, 100's of clouds accounts, and countless agile dev teams.
+You have tens of thousands of compute instances, thousands of data stores, hundreds of clouds accounts, and countless agile dev teams.
 To use public cloud the right way, you must verify ‘least privileged’ by observing actual activity to uncover unused trust relationships that could allow escalation.
 Understanding trust relationships requires more than looking at the roles in isolation.
 Baselining platform config is important but insufficient.
 Baselining trust relationships illuminates your blast-radius and helps you reduce it.

 Polling cloud APIs for configuration without understanding access patterns does not give the full-view needed to reduce permission to a least privilege model.
 Flat compliance checks don’t provide enough information to understand how a workload relates to other resources or how an identity with permission to use a key can then access data in another location.
 It is nearly impossible to know who or what can access a piece of data without modeling organization service controls policies, decoding and normalizing all of the possible cloud permissions, understanding resources statements, conditions, boundary conditions, group memberships, ACLs, and many more items.
 Doing a few API calls to regex match strings in JSON might get you past an auditor, but trying to understand how an attacker is going to exploit a workload requires a much deeper understanding of cloud platforms.